 Christine says.
 “I felt like I needed to tell this story about an era when criminals rubbed shoulders with their mates, the lawmakers, and in doing so share my lessons and lift the curtain backstage on the world of chefs and the restaurant industry – where the pressure so often explodes! “

-The story which covers her hugely eventful life will be three volumes and will have great appeal to a wide range of people from foodies, hospitality workers, to MasterChef viewers who read cookbooks and follow celebrity chefs.
+The story which covers her hugely eventful life is in three volumes and has great appeal to a wide range of people from foodies, hospitality workers, to MasterChef viewers who read cookbooks and follow celebrity chefs.

-Today Christine is a resident of Hobart and works as an author, restaurant consultant and food critic.
-She is known for her brutally honest and entertaining restaurant reviews through her website www.justthesizzle.com.
-She is also working on a web-driven support system for chefs experiencing mental health issues.
+Today Christine is a resident of Hobart and works as an author, restaurant consultant and ex-food critic.
+She is known for her brutally honest and entertaining restaurant reviews and now for highlighting the heroes of an industry in flux.